srinidhim3/ML_practice/Notes.md

         4. At each round n, ad i gives reward.
 1 if the user clicks on the ad i, 0 if the user didn't.
         5. our goal is to maximize the total reward we get over many rounds.

+    UCB vs Thompson sampling :
+        1. UCB is deterministic model. but thompson is more of probabilistic.
+        2. UCB requires update at every round.
+Thompson can accommodate delayed feedback.
+        3. Thompson has better empricial evidence.

+Natural Language Processing
+    Natural Language Processing (or NLP) is applying Machine Learning models to text and language.
+Teaching machines to understand what is said in spoken and written word is the focus of Natural Language Processing.
+Whenever you dictate something into your iPhone / Android device that is then converted to text, that’s an NLP algorithm in action.You can also use NLP on a text review to predict if the review is a good one or a bad one.
+You can use NLP on an article to predict some categories of the articles you are trying to segment.
+You can use NLP on a book to predict the genre of the book.
+And it can go further, you can use NLP to build a machine translator or a speech recognition system, and in that last example you use classification algorithms to classify language.
+Speaking of classification algorithms, most of NLP algorithms are classification models, and they include Logistic Regression, Naive Bayes, CART which is a model based on decision trees, Maximum Entropy again related to Decision Trees, Hidden Markov Models which are models based on Markov processes.A very well-known model in NLP is the Bag of Words model.
+It is a model used to preprocess the texts to classify before fitting the classification algorithms on the observations containing the texts.

+    Exampels
+        1. if / else rules for chatbots
+        2. Audio frequency components and analysis for speech recognition
+        3. Bag-of-words model for classification.